 - October 2022-24: Obtain Doctorate’s Degree in International Communication (Japan)

-With all of the jobs listed above, you need to have a pinpoint accuracy and comprehension of the language.
+With all the jobs listed above, you need to have a pinpoint accuracy and comprehension of the language.
 There is little to no room for mistakes, as this is your SPECIALTY of course.
-So practice, practice, practice and answer your calling!
+So, practice, practice, practice and answer your calling!

-Here is a video from one of my favourite polyglot channels Langfocus, here he explains just exactly what you can do with a foreign language.
+Here is a video from one of my favorite polyglot channels Langfocus, here he explains just exactly what you can do with a foreign language.